If you cannot afford to pay your energy bills

 If you're not connected to a gas supply

-If you're off grid and use an alternative solid or liquid fuel, for example oil or coal, you can get help from the Fuel Bank Heat Fund.
+If the only source of energy for your home are fuels like oil or coal, you may be able to get help from the Fuel Bank Heat Fund.
 Contact one of the Fuel Bank Foundation’s registered partners to apply.

 More help with energy costs